On the Page & In the Room

 Stay Confused: Navigating Growth and the Unknown as a Therapist

 Therapists are often drawn to this work because they want to help, to offer clarity, and to make a difference.
 But the reality of therapy—especially in the early years—is filled with uncertainty.
-Stay Confused explores how learning to embrace the unknown is not just part of the job but an essential ingredient for growth.
+Stay Confused explores how learning to embrace the unknown is not just part of the process but essential for professional and personal growth.

-Through interviews with leading therapists—including Jean McLendon, Pauline Boss, Bill Doherty, Shadeen Francis, Sabrina N’Diaye, and Vienna Pharaon—the book delves into the pivotal moments that shaped them, the lessons they learned, and the role of mentorship in making peace with the unknown.
-Their insights reveal that self-doubt, discomfort, and even failure are not obstacles to overcome but natural parts of becoming a more present and effective therapist.
+Through interviews with leading therapists—including Jean McLendon, Pauline Boss, Bill Doherty, Shadeen Francis, Sabrina N’Diaye, and Vienna Pharaon—the book shares pivotal moments, the lessons they learned, and the role of mentorship in making peace with the unknown.
+Their insights reveal that risk, discomfort, and even failure are not obstacles to overcome but an essential part of becoming an effective therapist.

-Blending research, personal reflection, and real conversations with experienced clinicians, Stay Confused challenges the idea that certainty equals competence and instead invites therapists to lean into ambiguity with curiosity and courage.
+Blending research, reflection, and conversations with leaders in the field, Stay Confused challenges the idea that certainty equals competence and instead invites therapists to lean into ambiguity with curiosity and courage.

-Subscribe to my newsletter for exclusive updates on the book and a free list of thought-provoking reflection questions to help you navigate uncertainty in your work and life.
-Let’s rethink growth, self-doubt, and what it truly means to be an effective therapist—together.
+Subscribe to my newsletter for exclusive updates and a free guide with reflection questions on embracing uncertainty, growth, and self-doubt in your work and life.

 Featured Articles: